 Students may withdraw, in writing, at the Registrar's Office up to a certain date.
 Refer to the Student Handbook and Calendar for the exact dates.
-This semester it is December 10^{th.} Students with concerns about their course average are encouraged to contact the instructor before that day.
+Students with concerns about their course average are encouraged to contact the instructor.

 XV.
-Disabilities Statement:
+Abilities Statement: